 - 1. All fences must meet health and safety requirements. - 2.
 All fence locations and design require Bureau of Land Management pre-approval.
-The standard fencing type will be chain-link (i.e. cyclone). - 3.
-The standard fence height will be eight (8) feet. - 4.
+The standard fencing type will be chain-link (i.e. cyclone) for security and barbed-wire for livestock. - 3.
+The chain-link fence height will be eight (8) feet. - 4.
 Fencing will be designed, maintained, and of a type to minimize interference issues. - 5.
 Fences will be signed with RFR notices if RFR is above public levels.